AdobeDocs/experience-manager-guides.en/help/product-guide/knowledge-base/publishing/configure-eds.md

 EDS uses `blocks` to control how different parts of your content are styled and displayed.
 You can modify existing blocks or create custom ones.

-The examples outlined below walk you through customizing an existing block and creating a new block to style the final EDS (Beta) output in Experience Manager Guides.
+The examples outlined below walk you through customizing an existing block and creating a new block to style the final EDS output in Experience Manager Guides.

 ### Customize a breadcrumb block to update its text color